matter-labs/era-contracts/docs/other/Standard pubdata format.md

 # L2→L1 communication

 We will implement the calculation of the Merkle root of the L2→L1 messages via a system contract as part of the `L1Messenger`.
-Basically, whenever a new log emitted by users that needs to be Merklized is created, the `L1Messenger` contract will append it to its rolling hash and then at the end of the batch, during the formation of the blob it will receive the original preimages from the operator, verify, and include the logs to the blob.
+Basically, whenever a new log emitted by users that needs to be Merklized is created, the `L1Messenger` contract will append it to its rolling hash and then at the end of the batch, during the formation of the blob it will receive the original preimages from the operator, verify their consistency, and send those to the L2DAValidator to facilitate the DA protocol.

 We will now call the logs that are created by users and are Merklized *user* logs and the logs that are emitted by natively by VM *system* logs.
 Here is a short comparison table for better understanding: